Humans For Humanity

 It was founded in 2014 by Anurag Chauhan.
 For his work with Humans For Humanity, Chauhan honored with the International Women Empowerment Award by the Ministry of Women and Child Development, Ministry of Drinking Water and Sanitation, Government of India and UNICEF in 2019.

-During the pandemic the organisation has been providing aid & essentials to over 8000 families in various parts of the country, supporting communities, low income group families, transmen, widows, maids, etc. The NGO has started an employment generation programs to uplift and empower communities, making them financially stable & independent even during the pandemic.
-The WASH project which is a pilot project of the organisation has been working to promote menstrual hygiene among the women of rural areas of six states of the country including Uttarakhand, Delhi, Rajasthan, Haryana and others, decided to work on the initiative for transmen since last year.
+During the pandemic the organisation has been providing aid & essentials to over 8000 families in various parts of the country, supporting communities, low income group families, trans men, widows, maids, etc. The NGO has started an employment generation programs to uplift and empower communities, making them financially stable & independent even during the pandemic.
+The WASH project which is a pilot project of the organisation has been working to promote menstrual hygiene among the women of rural areas of six states of the country including Uttarakhand, Delhi, Rajasthan, Haryana and others, decided to work on the initiative for trans men since last year.

 History

 It was founded in 2014 by social activist Anurag Chauhan.